jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 We support two different variations of the `bert` model for text-to-text encoding tasks.
-- `bert-base-en` is a raw pre-trained model, and should be used if you want to train something from scratch or train a model on a task where a notion of similarity is involved which is very different from what's usually considered as similar.
+- `bert-base-en` is a raw pre-trained model, and should be used if you want to train something from scratch or train a model on a task where a notion of similarity you want to finetune on is very different from what's usually considered as similar.
 - `sbert-base-en` has been fine-tuned once by [sentence-transformers](https://www.sbert.net/) on the [MS MARCO](https://microsoft.github.io/msmarco/) dataset on top of BERT.